skot/emberone-miner/README.md

     -p PASSWORD, --pass=        password for mining server -O USER:PASS, --userpass=   username:password pair for mining server

-    -a, --algo                  hashing algorithm to use for proof of work

     -B, --background            run in the background as a daemon

     -q, --quiet                 suppress non-errors